Karko93/Polyhack2020-Project/README.md

 ### environment.py
 It defines how the sensor get new data (stochastic model) and also the influence of the actuators to the sensor data depending on sensor type.
 ### antenna_actuator_sensor.py
+This is an example how to implement a device which is both, an actuator and sensor (not supported in the web service yet).
 ### test_sensor.py